yungshenglu/Dcard-Reader/README.md

 - Using **Intersection Observer API** to implement "Lazy Loading"
    - You can see the detail of the implementation [here](./src/views/Home/Home.tsx)
-- The main concept is that we need to *obserse the last item in the list whether is intersect with viewort*.
+- The main concept is that we need to *obserse the last item in the list whether is intersect with viewort*
-   - When the last item is intersect with view port, we fetch new post's list after it.
+   - When the last item is intersect with view port, we fetch new post's list after it
    - Register the DOM of the last post with **Intersection Observer** each time after fetching the list
    - Use `useCallback` to setup the callback function when the taget DOM intersects with the viewport and start observing the target